 - Visit www.ShakeOut.org/california to find resources to help families, businesses, schools, faith-based organizations, community groups, and others to participate in the ShakeOut.

 - On October 16 at 10:16 a.m. practice the Drop, Cover, and Hold On drill.

 SAN BERNARDINO COUNTY MUSEUM EVENT

-The epicenter of ShakeOut-related activities will be at the San Bernardino County Museum in Redlands from 9 am to noon on October 17 and the Victor Valley Museum on October 18.
-Please join us for an educational and fun-filled event, during which students will participate in the Drop Cover and Hold On Drill and be treated to an Earthquake Preparedness fair, complete with emergency equipment, emergency responders and earthquake preparedness educational activities.
+The epicenter of ShakeOut-related activities will be at the San Bernardino County Museum in Redlands from 10:00 am to 3:00 pm on October 11.
+Please join us for an educational and fun-filled event, during which families will be treated to an Earthquake Preparedness fair, complete with emergency equipment, emergency responders and earthquake preparedness educational activities.

 This year’s 2014 Great California ShakeOut sub-theme is "What’s Your Zone?"
 Make a commitment to learn more about specific earthquake related hazards that may affect your home or workplace.
 Do you know what kind of shaking you can expect during an earthquake?
 Are you in a landslide, liquefaction or rupture zone?
 Find out here http://myhazards.calema.ca.gov/.